Let’s start with the basic fundamentals of AI. What better place to start than the origins of the term “Artificial Intelligence”.

 2023 – GPT-4: Unlike previous iterations, GPT-4 is multimodal, allowing image input as well as text.
 GPT-4 is integrated into ChatGPT as a subscriber service.
 OpenAI claims that in their own testing the model received a score of 1410 on the SAT (94th percentile), 163 on the LSAT (88th percentile), and 298 on the Uniform Bar Exam (90th percentile).

 2023 – Google Bard: In response to ChatGPT, Google releases in a limited capacity its chatbot Google Bard, based on the LaMDA family of large language models, in March 2023.
+Update: Bard is now called “Gemini”

 I’m going to paraphrase Al from the Deadpool movies.